awsdocs/aws-javascript-developer-guide-v2/doc_source/setting-up-node-on-ec2-instance.md

    . ~/.nvm/nvm.sh
    ```

-1. Use nvm to install the version of Node\.js you intend to use by typing the following at the command line\.
+1. Use nvm to install the latest version of Node\.js by typing the following at the command line\.

    ```
-   nvm install 4.4.5
+   nvm install node
    ```

    Installing Node\.js also installs the Node Package Manager \(npm\) so you can install additional modules as needed\.